 Six Sigma is a business management strategy that was initially developed by Motorola in the 1980s and is used by many Fortune 500 companies today.
 It is primarily used to identify and rectify errors in a manufacturing or business process.

 The Six Sigma system uses a number of quality methods and tools that are used by Six Sigma trained professionals within the organization.
-The DMAIC problem-solving method can be used to help with any issue that arises, usually by those who professionals in the organization who have reached green belt level.
+The DMAIC problem-solving method can be used to help with any issue that arises, usually by professionals in the organization who have reached the "green belt" level.

 The DMAIC Method

-The DMAIC problem-solving method that is a roadmap that can be used for any projects or quality improvements that need to be made.
+The DMAIC problem-solving method is a roadmap that can be used for any projects or quality improvements that need to be made.
 The term DMAIC stands for the five main steps in the process: Define, Measure, Analyze, Improve, and Control.

-- Define – It is important in Six Sigma to define the problem or project goals.
-The more specific the problem is defined the greater the chance of obtaining measurements and then successfully completing the project or solving the problem.
+- Define: It is important in Six Sigma to define the problem or project goals.
+The more specific the problem is defined, the greater the chance of obtaining measurements and then successfully completing the project or solving the problem.
 The definition should describe the issue accurately with numeric representation.
-For example, “damaged finished goods from the production line have increased 17 percent in the last three months”.
-The definition of the problem or project should not be vague such as “quality has fallen.”
-As part of the definition stage, the scope of the project, or issue should be defined as well as the business processes involved.
+For example, “damaged finished goods from the production line have increased 17 percent in the last three months."
+The definition of the problem or project should not be vague, such as, “quality has fallen.”
+As part of the definition stage, the scope of the project or issue should be defined, as well as the business processes involved.